async-await support for `requests`.

 any ASGI application, instead of making actual network requests.

-import requests_async # Create a mock service, with Starlette, Responder, Quart, FastAPI, Bocadillo, # or any other ASGI web framework. mock_app = ... if TESTING: # Issue requests to the mocked application. requests = requests_async.ASGISession(mock_app) else: # Make live network requests. requests = requests_async.Session()
+import requests_async # Create a mock service, with Starlette, Responder, Quart, FastAPI, Bocadillo, # or any other ASGI web framework. mock_app = ... if TESTING: # Issue requests to the the mock application. requests = requests_async.ASGISession(mock_app) else: # Make live network requests. requests = requests_async.Session()

 You can also use